-All we ask in return is that at the end of your loan period you share your experiences, project ideas and any classroom resources you use with the Create Education Project to help others in the community.
-Take a look at some of the projects others have run whilst benefitting from a loan printer:
+A £100 deposit is payable in advance.
+All we ask in return is that at the end of your loan period you share your experiences, project ideas and any classroom resources you use with the CREATE Education Project to help others in the community.
+When the machine is returned along with the required community content form and supporting images or files your £100 deposit will be refunded in full.
+If you decide to keep and purchase the technology, your £100 deposit will be discounted from the retail price.
+Take a look at some of the projects others have run whilst benefiting from a loan machine below:

-Please note: Our loan scheme is very popular and although we have several Ultimakers available to support the scheme, we may not have a machine available immediately.
-If you are planning a future project, please contact us so that we can advise on availability and schedule potential date for the loan period.
-We also recommend that you have a project in mind prior to the loan period and start the students off with any necessary design work, so that when you receive your printer you are ready to use it straight away and then you can make full use of it during your loan period.
+Please note: Our loan scheme is very popular and although we have several 3D Printers, 3D Scanners and Vacuum Formers available to support the scheme, we may not have a machine available immediately.
+If you are planning a future project, please contact us so that we can advise on availability and schedule a potential date for the loan period.
+We also recommend that you have a project in mind prior to the loan period and start the students off with any necessary design work so that when you receive your machine, you are ready to use it straight away and then you can make full use of it during your loan period.

 How to apply

-- Download and complete the loan agreement form.
+- Either fill in the online form below or download and complete the loan agreement form.
 This contains all the terms and conditions of the loan scheme, please read the agreement carefully.

-- Email the completed loan agreement form to Michelle Chatterley email@example.com along with your preferred loan dates and a brief overview of any projects you have in mind for the loan period.
-You will be advised of printer availability by return email.
+- If you have completed the online form, we will get back to you with further details of your loan.
+If you have downloaded the form, email the completed loan agreement form to Jessica Perry at email@example.com along with your preferred loan dates and a brief overview of any projects you have in mind for the loan period.
+You will be advised of machine availability by return email.

 - Download our getting started guide, this will take you through the process of preparing to run your project.